tradej/content/tools/devassistant/tutorial.md

     pkg      Lets you interact with online DAPI service and your local DAP packages. version  Print version

+To find more about creating projects, you can run:

+    $ da create --help
+    usage:  create [-h] [--deps-only] {c,cpp,dap,java,nodejs,nulecule,perl,php,python,ruby} ...

+    Kickstart new projects easily with DevAssistant.

+    optional arguments:
+    -h, --help            show this help message and exit --deps-only           Only install dependencies

+    subassistants:
+      Following subassistants will help you with setting up your project.

+      {c,cpp,dap,java,nodejs,nulecule,perl,php,python,ruby}

+The above help message lists available assistants used for creating projects, so you can choose one to try out.
+For this tutorial, we will go with one of Python assistants—Flask.

+    $ da create python --help
+    usage: create python [-h] {django,flask,gtk3,lib} ...

+    This is base Python assistant.
+You have to choose a specific project type.

+    optional arguments:
+    -h, --help            show this help message and exit

+    subassistants:
+      Following subassistants will help you with setting up your project.

+      {django,flask,gtk3,lib}

 ## Getting Started with Flask